-Halfway Bush Primary School (Dunedin), Oakura School (New Plymouth), Porirua School and Whangamata Area School will be visited by the Treemendous team in 2013 for a native tree planting working bee.
-Their designated outdoor areas will be transformed into renewed spaces for students and teachers to enjoy.
+Halfway Bush Primary School (Dunedin), Oakura School (New Plymouth), Porirua School and Whangamata Area School were visited by the Treemendous team in 2013 for a native tree planting working bee.

 Have a look at their stories below.
 You can also read more on our News page, or see more photos on our Facebook page.